BrainstormWilly/yno-libero-vino/docs/SENDGRID_SETUP_GUIDE.md

 # SendGrid Setup & Testing Guide

 Authoritative checklist for wiring SendGrid into LiberoVino during client onboarding.
-Use this when Klaviyo isn’t available or the winery prefers SendGrid for transactional messaging.
+Use this when Klaviyo or Mailchimp isn’t available and the winery prefers SendGrid for transactional messaging.

 ## 1. Prerequisites